mashuk-tamim/vtmerch-landing-page/README.md

 ## About the Project

-This landing page was created as part of the task for the Junior Frontend Developer position at Genesys Softwares.
+This landing page was created as part of a task for a Junior Frontend Developer position.
 The objective was to develop a landing page based on the provided Figma design, ensuring responsiveness across multiple devices and incorporating animations to enhance user experience.

 I focused on writing **clean**, **scalable**, and **organized** code by breaking the project down into modular components.
 While the scale of the project may be small, I took a **future-proofing** approach with scalability in mind.
 The project is responsive for small, medium, large, and extra-large devices, using **default Tailwind CSS breakpoints**.
 I also adhered to **color theory** principles and chose **red** as the primary theme color to align with the design.